stepanenko/git-info/README.md

 ---

-## 4. Pulling a specific branch from GIT:
+## 4. Pulling a specific branch from git

 **Option 1:**